-- 8.1 Critical data, which is critical to the Municipality, must be defined by the Municipality and must be backed up. - 8.2 Backup data must be stored at a location that is physically different from its original creation and usage location, along with a "battle box". - 8.3 Data restores must be tested monthly (see attached template in Appendix: E). - 8.4 Procedures for backing up critical data and the testing of the procedures must be documented.
-These procedures must include, as a minimum, for each type of data: - (a) A definition of the specific data to be backed up; - (b) The type(s) of backup to be used (e.g. full backup, incremental backup,etc.); - (c) The frequency and time of data backup; - (d) The number of generations of backed up data that are to be maintained (both on site and off site); - (e) Responsibility for data backup; - (f) The storage site(s) for the backups; - (g) The storage media to be used; - (h) Any requirements concerning the data backup archives; - (i) Transport modes; and - (j) Recovery of backed up data.
+- 8.1 Critical data, which is critical to the Municipality, must be defined by the Municipality and must be backed up. - 8.2 Backup data must be stored both in physical location and on cloud for easy recovery. - 8.3 Data restores must be tested monthly (see attached template in Appendix: E). - 8.4 Procedures for backing up critical data and the testing of the procedures must be documented.
+These procedures must include, as a minimum, for each type of data: - (a) A definition of the specific data to be backed up; - (b) The type(s) of backup to be used (e.g. full backup, incremental backup,etc.); - (c) The frequency and time of data backup; - (d) The number of generations of backed up data that are to be maintained (both on site and off site); - (e) Responsibility for data backup. - (f) The storage site(s) for the backups; - (g) The storage media to be used; - (h) Any requirements concerning the data backup archives; - (i) Transport modes; and - (j) Recovery of backed up data.